syrico/dokumentasi_data_widyaanalytics/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Data Team's documentation!
+Welcome to Widya Analytic's documentation!
 =======================================

 .. toctree::
-   :maxdepth: 5
+   :maxdepth: 6
    :caption: Contents:

    myfile